Introduction: 10 Steps to Frugal Living in Style

 Make a one-time investment in a Roku or Apple TV type box for easy access and viewing of all your content.
 I suggest Roku because it accesses the widest variety of content.
 Older Roku's can be found for <$40 if you check around.

 If you need your Game of Thrones fix, you can watch at a friends house or get a friend to share his HBO GO log-in.
-It helps if you share your Amazon Instant Video access.
+It helps if you share your one of your streaming accounts.

 Also, many networks make full episodes available online.